DTop-p MoE: Sparsity-Controlled Dynamic Top-p MoE for Foundation Model Pre-training: Detailed Additional Investigations

-\paragraph{Weight Tying.} Weight tying shares parameters between the input token embedding layer and the final output projection layer, whereas untied approaches maintain distinct parameters for these components.
-To evaluate this technique, we conduct an ablation using the MoE-1.3B-6.9B-64E8A model trained on 30B tokens.
-As illustrated in Figure \ref{figure_ablation_weight_tying}, weight tying significantly enhances the performance of \ours.
-This improvement is likely attributable to the implicit regularization provided by the reduced parameter count, which mitigates overfitting.
-Additionally, weight tying enforces a consistent geometric representation between the input and output embedding spaces, facilitating better convergence.
+Weight tying unifies the parameter space by sharing weights between the input token embedding layer and the final output projection layer, whereas untied approaches maintain distinct parameters for these components.
+To evaluate the efficacy of this technique, we compare \ours with and without weight tying using the MoE-1.3B-6.9B-64E8A architecture trained on 30B tokens.

+As illustrated in Figure \ref{figure_ablation_weight_tying}, the configuration utilizing weight tying achieves significantly lower validation loss than its untied counterpart.
+We hypothesize that this improvement stems from two factors: (1) the implicit regularization introduced by reducing the total number of trainable parameters, which helps mitigate overfitting; and (2) the alignment of the input and output embedding spaces, which facilitates more stable convergence by enforcing geometric consistency.